 Chaing Mai is one city where you’ll never go hungry!
 From the modest family run restaurants to bazaars your choices are endless.
 Eat at the Japanese bars around the Chaing Mai University for authentic sushi.

 For a wholesome Thai palate, the bazaars are a foodie’s paradise.
 But if you must do some gourmet eating, go to Dash!
 Restaurant and Bar.
 It has a variety of Thai dishes as well as homemade burgers and Italian pasta.
 Opened till midnight, you can either indulge in Arabica and Robusta organic coffee or the chilled beers.

 For a healthier option, go to Dada Kafe –they have a great selection of juices and salads in generous portions.
 Do not miss the luscious smoothies!

-Be a culture geek for a week and take in the charm that is unique to Chiang Mai.
+Be a culture geek or a nature lover for some time and take in the charm that is unique to Chiang Mai.

 And if it’s the boarding, lodging and such details that bog you down, check out this amazing tour >> Active Chiang Mai (4 Days).
 It’ll take care of all your travel needs while you soak in the beauty and charm of Chiang Mai.